stevensdavid/katacoda-scenarios/docker-git/git-server.md

 `su git`{{execute T1}}

 Next create a SSH key for your new user.
 This command will place the keys in `~/.ssh` and leave the passphrase empty.
+It will replace any existing keys.
 On your real server, the passphrase should be made secure.

-`ssh-keygen -t rsa -q -N '' -f ~/.ssh/id_rsa`{{execute T1}}
+`ssh-keygen -t rsa -q -N '' -f ~/.ssh/id_rsa <<< y`{{execute T1}}

 We can leave the `git` account now.